anadis504/tiralabra-maze/Documentation/Implementation.md

 ## 1. Class Maze

-Generates a n*m (where n = number of columns, m = number of rows) maze full of walls for the two algorithms to carve passages through.
+Generates a nm (where n = number of columns, m = number of rows) maze full of walls for the two algorithms to carve passages through.
 Data structure is a char-table.
 Two methods are provided, one for carving in given position, one for printing the maze.
-Works in O(n*m) time and o(n*m) space.
+Works in O(nm) time and o(nm) space.

 ## 2. Class EllersAlgo

-Generates a perfect maze (n²*m) using Eller’s algorithm.
+Generates a perfect maze (n²m) using Eller’s algorithm.
 The algorithm generates one row at a time keeeping track of sets of cells to avoid loops and isolated areas.
 It only needs to keep the current row in memory making the space complexity O(n) where n is the number of cells in the row.
 Data structures are array tables.

 Constructor:
 EllersAlgo(rows, column)